IhnatVelykoivan/new/README.md

 # Speech Synthesis APIs Integration
 This project provides an integration platform for various speech synthesis APIs including Eleven Labs, Ollama, and AWS Polly.
-It is built with TypeScript and JavaScript and aims to provide a flexible and easy-to-use solution for developers seeking to incorporate text-to-speech functionality into their applications.
+It is built with TypeScript and aims to provide a flexible and easy-to-use solution for developers seeking to incorporate text-to-speech functionality into their applications.

 ## Features